 Since 2004, ION’s reports have turned the lens on domestic public companies of all sizes, supplementing research provided by Catalyst focused on Fortune 500 Companies.
-For the second year, we are working in partnership with MSCI ESG Research to provide the key statistical data for all Russell 3000 companies headquartered in the US.
+In 2015, we again worked in partnership with MSCI ESG Research to provide the key statistical data for all Russell 3000 companies headquartered in the US.

-In our analysis, ION found that only 13% of board seats in the full Russell 3000 are held by women.
+In our analysis of this data, ION found that only 14.1% of board seats in the full Russell 3000 are held by women.
 Additional data points included:

 - 37% of the companies in the R3000 have only 1 woman on their boards (making “one and done” standard operating procedure)